opendefensecloud/artifact-conduit/docs/developer-guide/adrs/003-Branch-Naming.md

 The branch prefixes and their meanings are:

-- `hot/` for hotfixes with very high priority,
+- `hot/` for hotfixes with very high priority
-- `bug/` for regular bug fixes,
+- `bug/` for regular bug fixes
-- `feat/` for the introduction of new features,
+- `feat/` for the introduction of new features
-- `imp/` for refactorings and improvements to the code without introducing new features or API changes,
+- `imp/` for refactorings and improvements to the code without introducing new features or API changes
-- `eval/` for the evaluation of new approaches and technologies,
+- `eval/` for the evaluation of new approaches and technologies
-- `doc/` for changes in the documentation and not in the code, and
+- `doc/` for changes in the documentation and not in the code
-- `rel/` for releases to be released.
+- `rel/` for releases to be released

 For all designations, the issue must be mentioned, for example `feat/176-etcd-garbage-cleanup`.
 Additional verbs like `176-add-etcd-garbage-cleanup` are not needed.
-For a release, however, the identifier for example it is `rel/2.0.7`.
+For a release, however, the identifier for example is `rel/2.0.7`.